awslabs/aws-sdk-swift/reference/0.x/AWSSMS/SmsClientProtocol.md

 func importAppCatalog(input: ImportAppCatalogInput, completion: @escaping (ClientRuntime.SdkResult<ImportAppCatalogOutputResponse, ImportAppCatalogOutputError>) -> Void)
 ```

-### importServerCatalog(input:​completion:​)
+### importServerCatalog(input:completion:)

 Gathers a complete list of on-premises servers.
-Connectors must be installed and
-monitoring all servers to import.
-This call returns immediately, but might take additional time to retrieve all the
+Connectors must be installed and monitoring all servers to import.
+This call returns immediately, but might take additional time to retrieve all the servers.
-servers.

 ``` swift
 func importServerCatalog(input: ImportServerCatalogInput, completion: @escaping (ClientRuntime.SdkResult<ImportServerCatalogOutputResponse, ImportServerCatalogOutputError>) -> Void)
 ```

-### launchApp(input:​completion:​)
+### launchApp(input:completion:)

 Launches the specified application as a stack in AWS CloudFormation.